Updated Nov. 20, 2020

 If you’re seeking best practices while on our area trails, here are suggestions.
-As of June 2020, the state of Colorado’s COVID-19 restrictions are now labeled as Level 2: “Safer at Home and in the Vast, Great Outdoors.”
-While we are all still safer at home, the great outdoors provide a safe space to enjoy our trails and public lands while practicing social distancing.
+As of November 20, 2020, the state of La Plata County’s COVID-19 restrictions are now labeled as Level Red.
+Please care for yourself and your neighbors and safely connect through the outdoors.
+Connecting to the outdoors is still recognized as essential to our mental and physical health.

-With summer visitors in town, as well as a large number of new, local trail users out, please remember to follow “Share the Trails” ethics and proper trail etiquette by announcing yourself, slowing down, communicating with others about how to proceed, and always keeping your dog on a leash.
-Now is a great time to help educate new trail users to ensure all have a positive experience.
+With a large number of new, local trail users out, please remember to follow “Share the Trails” ethics and proper trail etiquette by announcing yourself, slowing down, communicating with others about how to proceed, and always keeping your dog on a leash.
 Remember, just say “hi”.

-Have you been enjoying our local trails more than usual while quarantined this spring?
-Please consider donating to Durango Trails so we can continue to build, plan, and maintain the regional trails you love.
+Have you been enjoying our local trails more than usual while quarantined this year?
+Please consider donating to Durango Trails during this season of giving so we can continue to build, plan, and maintain the regional trails you love.
 We also have awesome merchandise to help rep your #DurangoTrailLove!